10/25/2021, by Caroline Braun, M.S., CCC-SLP

-So What do I do when they won’t participate?
+So, what do I do when they won’t participate? – Part 1

 Dear Reader: ” So What do I do when they won’t participate?” is the first in a series of articles that will address neurodivergent-affirming therapy strategies for therapists who need some practical ideas for how to begin the paradigm shift in their practices.